Grouping of students for HSC school-based assessment

-The component weightings to be used for assessment in each course are detailed in the syllabus package for that course.
+The component weightings to be used for school-based assessment in each course are detailed in the syllabus Assessment and Reporting document.

 Mathematics Extension 1 and Extension 2

 Students undertaking Mathematics Extension 1 are assessed as a single group.
 The Extension 1 students' marks are submitted as a mark out of 50 but the marks of students who are also undertaking the Extension 2 course are doubled and submitted as marks out of 100.